 - All lines and wrist straps to be pull tested to BMFA requirements immediately prior to each flight.
-Luggage scales are satisfactory but suitable attachments need to be added for attachment to the handle and strap to give an even pull.
+Luggage sales are satisfactory but suitable attachments need to be added for attachment to the handle and strap to give an even pull.

-- Where no pull test requirements as specified for that class, a figure to be used will be agreed between the organisers and relevant CD’s.
+- Where no pull test requirements as specified for that class, a figure to be used will be agreed between the organisers and relevant CD’s

-- A maximum line length for all classes of 60 ft will apply.
+- A maximum line length of 60 ft for all classes will apply.

 - No engine testing or running is to be conducted adjacent to spectator fences or in the car park.
 Any engine running that needs to be carried out can be done adjacent to the tape running from the control tower to the fence.